brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/recipes.md

 - `command` (required): The command to run
 - `args`: Command-line arguments to invoke the process with
 - `env`: An object containing extra environment variables to pass to the process.
 A minimal set of environment variables is included by default
+- `dependencies`: An array of recipes to include in the process's environment when run.
+Binaries and environment variables will be set based on all dependencies (see ["Process Dependencies"](../how-it-works/process-dependencies))
 - `workDir`: The process starts by default in an empty working directory.
 Set this to a directory recipe to pre-populate the process's working directory when it starts
 - `outputScaffold`: The path `$BRIOCHE_OUTPUT` initially doesn't exist when the process starts, and must be written to before the process exits in order to succeed.
 Set `outputScaffold` to any recipe to initialize this output path with some sort of contents.
 This is useful to run a command like `sed -i` that modifies its output contents in place, or to run a command like `gcc` to let it output directly into a `bin/` directory
 - `unsafe`: Opt-in to certain unsafe features (see ["Unsafe processes"](../how-it-works/sandboxing#unsafe-options))